 Types of CBD Topicals

 The CBD topicals category has grown significantly in terms of the types of available products and their purpose.
-For example, you can find various CBD topicals for stress.
+For example, you can find various CBD topicals.
 Following are the types of CBD topicals and their basic characteristics.

 CBD creams are thicker than lotions.
 They are made with a variety of oils and water, but with more oil than water.
 Creams may have other ingredients like glycerin, vitamin B6, and white willow bark.